 Award-winning travel writer/photographer Jurriaan Teulings has shimmied with Moscovite billionaires; palled around with Sarah Palin’s imaginary gay friends; chummed up with Indian royalty; got quizzed by Hezbollah and was saved from a trip to a Mexican prison cell by a superhero in pink tights.
 In the name of research and adventure, he’ll subject himself to ego-shattering embarrassments and other things unmentionable in polite society, just so you don’t have to.

 Kerry is a Cape Town girl, photographer, traveller, writer, food lover, and dog-walker.
 Currently based in Ericeira, Portugal, but also occasionally found in South Africa.
 Her 3 favourite activities in the world are travelling, eating and photographing, in no particular order.
 Her life´s goal is to do as much of these 3 things as she possibly can, preferably all at the same time.

-Brit by blood, traveller by spirit, Laura is a creative writer, currently living in Seoul, South Korea, in a bid to avoid student loans repayment and drizzle.
+Brit by blood, traveller by spirit, Laura is a creative writer, currently living in Taipei, Taiwan, in a bid to avoid student loans repayment and drizzle.
 As well as specialising in travel and culture, she also struggles with comic fiction and scripts.

 Lauren Murphy is of Dutch, British and - duh - Irish descent, and loves rhubarb, waterfalls and ghost stories.
 After studying in New York and exploring the globe with her trusted travel diary and her collection of heavy vintage cameras, she's now touched base in Amsterdam, her first love.
 There, she divides her time between writing, editing, translating and photographing for print and online, as well as setting up cultural events and movie screenings.
 After all - why choose when there is so much to see?